Southampton and Dorchester Railway: After opening day

 The Dorchester station was aligned for extension towards Bridport and Exeter, but its location was probably chosen to enable a joint station with the Wilts, Somerset and Weymouth Railway, with which the Southampton and Dorchester was friendly at the time of planning the route.

 In the short independent life of the Southampton and Dorchester Railway there was no change to the number of stations or their location, although Leonards Bridge may not have survived long.

 In November 1846 the Company applied for Parliamentary powers for an ambitious group of extensions: a short branch to Eling, an industrial centre on an inlet from Southampton Water, and branches to Lymington, Blandford, and a line to Weymouth independent of the WS&WR.
 The Act obtained the Royal Assent in July 1847, but the financial collapse following the Railway Mania resulted in money becoming impossible to obtain.
-Only the short Eling line (usually referred to as the Eling Tramway) was built, opening probably in April 1851.
+Only the short Eling line (usually referred to as "the Eling Tramway") was built, opening probably in April 1851.

 Amalgamation with the LSWR

 The Southampton and Dorchester line was worked from the outset by the larger LSWR, and was closely bound to it.
-Amalgamation was an obvious next step, proposed in 1846 and authorised by Act of Parliament on 22 July 1848 (11 and 12 Vic, c.89), taking effect on 11 October 1848.
+Amalgamation was an obvious next step, proposed in 1846 and authorised on 22 July 1848 by the London and South Western and Southampton and Dorchester Railways Amalgamation Act 1848 (11 & 12 Vict. c. lxxxix), taking effect on 11 October 1848.
 Southampton and Dorchester shareholders received LSWR shares one to one.
-John Mills joined the LSWR board, but Castleman did not do so until 1855, becoming Chairman of the LSWR from 1873 to 1875.
+John Mills joined the LSWR board, but Castleman did not do so until 1855, becoming chairman of the LSWR from 1873 to 1875.